 The act of protesting has been a human necessity since the beginning of civilisation.
 To be able to bear witness and express support or defiance to a particular event or situation is a desire that will remain part of the human condition until the end of time.

-my response to online political content through a series of self-portraits taken in my studio over the course of a year.
-The photographic act provides me with a way of reconciling a suppressed need by
+my response to online news content through a series of self-portraits taken in my studio over the course of the year.
+The photographic work entitled 'A Year in Protest' provided me with a way of reconciling a suppressed need by

 creating a record that is not objectified to scrutiny or immediate backlash

 in its moment of capture.

 A Year in Protest comprises of 30 individual portraits that when scanned via a QR code redirects the public to the online source that promoted my protest, creating a playful encounter that uses irony, wordplay and face value assumptions.